 Have fun at the Night Market

 The Night Market that runs each night is the most exciting market in Siem Reap.
 It’s not just a place for some bargain shopping but also a place where you can have loads of fun.
 Make sure to get a 2$ foot massage while watching a ladyboy show.
 You can also get a 1$ fish massage.
-It may not be that pleasant at first, but after you get used to tiny fish bites it gets super fun.
+It may not be that pleasant at first, but after you get used to tiny fish bites it gets quite fun.

-Spend the night at the Pub street
+Spend the night at Pub Street

 Taste the Cambodian BBQ

 There is an abundance of restaurants in Pub Street, where you can try some Cambodian specialties like Khmer BBQ.
 Instead of usual BBQ meat, you’ll get a chance to try crocodile, snake and frog meat, and they will grill it right in front of you.
 It’s definitely worth trying.
 They call it Phnom Pleung, which is literally translated as “Fire Mountain”.